pangpang20/gaussdb-python/docs/basic/adapt.rst

 JSON adaptation
 ---------------

-GaussDB can map between Python objects and PostgreSQL `json/jsonb types`__, allowing to customise the load and dump function used.
+GaussDB can map between Python objects and GaussDB `json/jsonb types`__, allowing to customise the load and dump function used.

 .. __: https://www.postgresql.org/docs/current/datatype-json.html